 It helps if you cut crusts off sandwiches if your child doesn't eat them.

 It helps if you prepare and peel your child's fruit if they cannot do this themselves

 Sweets, chocolate, nut or nut products are not allowed in school and will be returned home in the lunch box.
 This includes the toppings that accompany some yoghurt type desserts i.e. Smarties, Flakes etc. Some children are highly allergic to nuts including peanut butter.
+This will be disposed of at school.
 Your child may have a Jaffa Cake or a chocolate chip cookie but nothing fully coated in chocolate.

 We try to encourage independence and good table manners at school and have found from experience that tube type yoghurts/cheese strings and the “Lunchable” style packages, don’t promote this so we would ask you to refrain from including these.
 They are also frequently difficult to open without the use of scissors, which are not available at lunchtime.